Dr Helen Stolp

 Dr Helen Stolp – Lecturer in Pharmacology

 Helen studies mechanisms of normal and abnormal brain development, with the aim of producing targeted therapeutic and diagnostic tools.
-Identification of periods of plasticity and susceptibility in the developing brain, focused on early neurogenesis, angiogenesis, blood-brain barrier development and the cortex and the long-term consequence for cortical and hippocampal structure and function.
+Identification of periods of plasticity and susceptibility in the developing brain, focused on early neurogenesis, dendritic arborisation and connectivity, angiogenesis, and blood-brain barrier development in the cortex, with a particularly interest in the trajectory of disrupted development across time.

 Helen Stolp graduated from the University of Tasmania with a Bachelor of Science (Honours) in 2001.
 She was awarded a Melbourne Research Scholarship and PhD position in the Department of Pharmacology, University of Melbourne in 2002, completed in 2006.
 She undertook post-doctoral research at the University of Melbourne, University of Oxford and King’s College London before being appointed to a lectureship at the Royal Veterinary College in London in 2017.